Sole Legal Custody in Utah: When Courts Grant It Dustin February 19, 2026

 How Utah Custody Modification Works

 Some sole legal custody requests happen at the start of a divorce or custody case.
-Others happen later as a Utah custody modification request.
+Others happen later as a custody modification request.
 Modification is not a redo of the original case.
-A parent typically must show a meaningful change since the last order and that the proposed change would improve the child’s situation.
+A parent usually must show a meaningful change since the last order and that the proposed change would improve the child’s situation.

 1